diegofch29/teams-app-dev-guide/README.md

 In this post, you'll learn how to configure and build a React application that authenticates exclusively within Microsoft Teams.
 This guide focuses on integrating authentication directly with Teams, providing a seamless user experience in the platform.
 While it's possible to add browser-based authentication using MSAL, we'll keep the focus solely on Teams authentication for simplicity.

+> [!CAUTION]
+> In order for you not to waste time you should be working with your Teams administrator or be one to approve our application in Teams, also you need to have Application Administrator, Cloud Application Administrator or above to create the App Registration both are necessary for our authentication.

 **Why Authenticate in Microsoft Teams?**

 - Streamlined Experience: Users stay within the familiar Teams environment without needing to switch apps or browsers.